OpenMage/magento-lts/dev/openmage/README.md

 ### Adding more store views

 1. Create your new website and/or store codes in OpenMage.
-2. Create new directories in your public directory such as `pub/store1` for your static assets.
+2. Create new root static asset directories in your static asset directory such as `static/store1`, `static/store2`, etc...
 3. Edit `Caddyfile` to map your domain name to the appropriate `runcode` and `runtype`.
 4. Configure the URLs in the System > Configuration.
 5. Set up your DNS and relaunch Caddy (`docker compose restart caddy`).